Dilsher2u/project/README.md

-## Perform database operations usig Flask
+## Perform database operations using Flask

 The file flask_crud connects to the database, and perform basic operations like create table, read, write, update and delete the student data from database.